Urban Alliance for Adult Literacy

 Digital Equity Act funds available now: What adult educators need to know,

-Presented on August 26, 2024 by Amanda Bergson-Shilcock, Senior Fellow, National Skills Coalition.
+Presenter: Amanda Bergson-Shilcock, Senior Fellow, National Skills Coalition.

 Zoom recording of presentation with slides.
 Slides